Katharine Drexel: Beatification and canonization

 Her feast day is observed on March 3, the anniversary of her death.
-She is buried in Cornwells Heights, Bensalem Township, Pennsylvania.
+She was originally buried in Cornwells Heights, Bensalem Township, Pennsylvania.

-The "Saint Katharine Drexel Mission Center and National Shrine" was formerly located at St. Elizabeth's Convent in Bensalem, Pennsylvania.
+The Saint Katharine Drexel Mission Center and National Shrine was formerly located at St. Elizabeth's Convent in Bensalem, Pennsylvania.
 The Mission Center offered retreat programs, historic site tours, days of prayer, presentations about Saint Katharine Drexel, as well as lectures and seminars related to her legacy.
-The convent was subsequently sold and in August, 2018, Drexel's remains were transferred to a new shrine at the.Cathedral Basilica of Saints Peter and Paul in Philadelphia.
+The convent was subsequently sold and in August, 2018, Drexel's remains were transferred to a new shrine at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.